Marvyn R. Arévalo Avalos, MA

 IRTI Mentor: John Bryan Page, PhD, University of Miami

-Manuel Cano Moreno is a doctoral candidate in the School of Social Work at Boston College.
+Manuel Cano Moreno has a PhD from the Boston College School of Social Work where his dissertation focused on acculturation and substance use in U.S. Latinos.
 He studies acculturation and substance abuse among Latino populations.
 Manuel received an MSW from Arizona State University and subsequently worked as a substance abuse clinician with adult caregivers involved in the child welfare system.
 After some years of experience in clinical practice, Mr. Cano decided to pursue a doctoral education to better understand the crucial role research plays in informing practice.
 His main populations of interest include children of immigrant parents who abuse substances.
 He hopes to participate in studies that contribute to the development of evidence-based interventions for Spanish-speaking individuals with problem substance use.
 Additional long term goals include teaching and mentoring social work students.

 Calvo, R., Ortiz, L., Padilla, Y. C., Waters, M. C., Lubben, J., Egmont, W., Rosales, R., Figuereo, V., Cano, M., Villa, P. (2015).
 Achieving equal opportunity and justice: The integration of Latino/a Immigrants into American society (Grand Challenges for Social Work Initiative Working Paper No. 20).
 Cleveland, OH: American Academy of Social Work and Social Welfare.